Though relatively unknown outside their fan group, the Greater Swiss Mountain Dog temperament is unmistakable and unmatched.

 Training the Greater Swiss Mountain Dog

-Patience is key when it comes to training a Greater Swiss Mountain Dog.
+Remember: patience is key when it comes to training a Greater Swiss Mountain Dog.

 Swissies respond best to positive reinforcement training – think a lot of treats, praise, and rewards.